eflautt/ga-data-science/lessons/lesson-13/readme.md

 There are many well-known stemmer functions that can import many of these common endings, most notably the [Porter stemmer](http://tartarus.org/martin/PorterStemmer/).

-**Lemmatization** is a more refined version that attempts to accomplish the same goal as stemming, but uses specific language and grammar rules to do so.
-A lemmatizer relies on a large collection of pre-defined grammar rules to perform this task.
+**Lemmatization** is a more refined version that attempts to accomplish the same goal as stemming, but does so by using specific language and grammar rules.
+A lemmatizer relies on a large collection of pre-defined grammar rules to perform this type of task.

 For example, we can identify that "bad" and "badly" are similar using stemming.
 However, this heuristic won't be able to tell that "better" and "best" are similar.
 That's where lemmatization comes in handy.